3 dead as suspected twisters, other storms batter the South

 Some cities opened shelters as a cold front collided with warmer air over northern Gulf Coast states and sent temperatures plunging after the storms passed.

-After a day with highs in the 40s, overnight lows Tuesday were predicted to dip below freezing, putting pressure on utility crew to restore power to more than 15,000 homes and businesses left in the dark in the region.
+After a day with highs in the 40s, overnight lows Tuesday were predicted to dip below freezing, putting pressure on utility crews to restore power to more than 15,000 homes and businesses left in the dark in the region.

 In Alexandria, Louisiana, about 200 miles (320 kilometers) northwest of New Orleans, crews cleared roads and restored power late into the night, working in a chilly mist.